Zucchini Galette with Ricotta

 How to make galette pastry dough

-To make a galette you need pastry dough.
+To make a galette you need pastry dough (this is the same dough I use for my tomato galette).
 Homemade pastry dough is the best because it is buttery and flaky.
 Cut the butter into the flour until the mixture has pea-sized clumps.
 Add the wet ingredients and mix just until combined.
 Always avoid overworking pastry dough.
 Press dough into a disc and chill in the refrigerator for 1 hour.
 On a floured work surface, roll dough into a 12-inch circle and transfer to a parchment-lined baking sheet.
 Prepare the filling.

 How to make zucchini galette